finos/htc-grid/docs/workshop/content/30_monitoring/10_grafana_and_prometheus/_index.en.md

 Grafana URL  -> https://k8s-grafana-grafanai-XXXXXXXXXXXX-YYYYYYYYYYY.eu-west-2.elb.amazonaws.com
 ```

+If you open this URL you will be redirected to a cognito sign in page.
+Please enter the username and password created in the previous section.
+Once you are sign up  with cognito you will be redirected to the Grafana sign in page.

-Open the URL and use the user `admin` and the password you selected at creation time to login into Grafana.
+Pleas use the user `admin` and the password you selected at creation time to login into Grafana.

 Once in, on the left hand side menu, click on **Dashboards** and then select **Manage**.
 This will take you to the two dashboards that have been created at this stage.
 One for the EKS Cluster and another one with a few metrics relevant to HTC-Grid components.